Exclusive: Standard Bank agrees to sell $1 billion worth of Asia loans - sources

 | HONG KONG/JOHANNESBURG

-HONG KONG/JOHANNESBURG South Africa's Standard Bank Group (SBKJ.J) has agreed deals to sell its Asian loan portfolio worth around $1 billion to BNP Paribas SA BNPP.SA and others, according to two sources familiar with the matter.
+HONG KONG/JOHANNESBURG South Africa's Standard Bank Group (SBKJ.J) has agreed deals to sell its Asian loan portfolio worth around $1 billion (622 million pounds) to BNP Paribas SA BNPP.SA and others, according to two sources familiar with the matter.

 Africa's biggest bank has been looking to sell the loans, which include financing of mining projects in Mongolia, Indonesia and other countries, according to the sources, who declined to be identified because the information is not yet public.